Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: On Subspaces with Large p or q -mass

 \subsection{Product State Structure}

-We prove a critical relation between the $p_\psi$-mass on isotropic subspaces and stabilizer dimension.
-In particular, we show that if an $(n-t)$-dimensional isotropic subspace has large $p_\psi$-mass, then there is a Clifford circuit $C$ (that can be constructed efficiently) that maps $\ket{\psi}$ to a product state $\ket{\varphi}\ket{x}$, where $\ket{x}$ is an $(n-t)$-qubit basis state and $\ket{\varphi}$ is an arbitrary $t$-qubit state.
+We now establish the critical relation between $p_\psi$-mass on isotropic subspaces and stabilizer dimension.
+As noted earlier, we show that if an $(n-t)$-dimensional isotropic subspace has large $p_\psi$-mass, then there is a Clifford circuit $C$ (that can be constructed efficiently) that approximately maps $\ket{\psi}$ to a product state $\ket{\varphi}\ket{x}$, where $\ket{x}$ is an $(n-t)$-qubit basis state and $\ket{\varphi}$ is an arbitrary $t$-qubit state.

+Special cases of this relation have appeared implicitly before.
+In particular, if the $p_\psi$ mass on the subspace is \emph{maximal} (i.e., exactly $\frac{1}{2^t}$), then this can be viewed as a restatement of the fact that stabilizer codes can be encoded using Clifford circuits \cite{gottesman2006quantum}.
+This special case also essentially follows from \cite[Theorem 2]{leone-stabilizer-nullity}.
+The main contribution of this subsection is to show that this mapping is robust to error.

 To begin, we prove a relation between sums over basis state projections and sums of Pauli-$Z$ strings.

 \begin{proposition} where $Z^x \coloneqq Z^{x_1} \otimes \dots \otimes Z^{x_{k}}$. \end{proposition} \begin{proof} We use the fact that for any $x \in \F_2^k$, $\ketbra{x}{x} = 2^{-k} \sum_{a \in \F_2^k} Z^a (-1)^{a \cdot x}$.\footnote{This is essentially the Weyl expansion of $\ketbra{x}{x}$.
 Since the expression only involves $I$'s and Pauli $Z$'s, we can write the expansion in this simplified form.}